 The DSOs will rarely accept mortgaged property and never accept mortgaged property into a charitable remainder unitrust.
 However, when real property subject to a mortgage is acquired, themortgage will be current and assumable and will be accepted only following approval by the DSOBoard and its legal counsel.
-Prior to the acceptance of mortgaged property, the following must be be be taken to the acceptance of mortgaged property, the following must be be acceptance.
+Prior to the acceptance of mortgaged property, the following must be be acceptance:

-- A. A minimum of a 50% equity value will have been established. - B. A method for the payment of the remaining debt will be determined. - C. A "qualified appraisal" by a "qualified appraiser" will have been performed withinsixty days prior to the date of the gift.
+- A. A minimum of a 50% equity value will have been established. - B. A method for the payment of the remaining debt will be determined.